metamorph-inc/openmeta-mms/docs/source/tutorials/pet_tutorial/pet_analyzing_the_results.rst

 folder in the ``results`` directory;
 however, OpenMETA has a built-in data visualizer for analysis and filtering.

-1. Left-click **Launch in Visualizer** in the bottom-right corner of the **Results Browser**.
+1. Left-click **Launch in OpenMETA Visualizer** in the bottom-right corner of the **Results Browser**.

 A browser window will open with the Visualizer.